-A regular graduate student who is admitted as a full-time student must enroll for nine to twelve credit hours each semester (or six credit hours in the summer session).
+A graduate student who is admitted as a full-time student must enroll for nine to twelve credit hours each semester (or six credit hours in the summer session).
 Regular graduate students receiving financial support are required to register for twelve credit hours.
 Any regular, full-time graduate student in good standing is eligible for financial support.
-Regular graduate students not receiving financial support may register for as few as nine credit hours.
+Regular graduate students not receiving NMIMT Academic Affairs, Graduate Studies & Student University Relations|| Student Handbook financial support may register for as few as nine credit hours.
 See Course Loads for more specific requirements.